magento/merchdocs/src/customers/customer-account.md

 The header of every page in your store extends an invitation for shoppers to _Log in or register_ for an account with your store.
 Customers who open an account enjoy a range of benefits, including:

+- **Create customer account** — Visitors can create a new customer account so that they can use the storefront as a registered customer.
-- {:.b2b-only}**Create Individual or Company Account** — Depending on the configuration, a visitor to your store can choose to create either an individual or company account.
+- {:.b2b-only}**Create Individual or Company Account** Depending on the configuration, a visitor to your store can choose to create either an individual or company account.
 - **Faster checkout** — Registered customers move through checkout faster because much of the information is already in their accounts.
 - **Self service** — Registered customers can update their information, check the status of orders, and even reorder from their accounts.